BBC chief resigns amid furor over his role in Boris Johnson loan - ExBulletin

 The report revealed that Sharp did not reveal his role in the loan guarantee to the BBC’s nominations panel until he was appointed chairman in early 2021.

-“There is a risk that it will appear that Mr Sharp was recommended for appointment because he assisted the former prime minister in a private financial matter,” Heppinstall wrote in his report.

-‘There may well have been a risk of perception that Mr Sharp would not be independent of the former prime minister, if appointed,’ he said.

 Sharp said he would remain in his role at the BBC until the end of June while a search for a successor was made.
-He said he had “inadvertently” broken disclosure rules and was resigning to “put the interests of the BBC first”.
+He said he inadvertently broke disclosure rules and was leaving to put the interests of the BBC first.

 Sharp is the latest in a series of politicians and civil servants brought down by their association with Johnson, a charismatic and chaotic politician who became Prime Minister in 2019 and led Britain out of the European Union l ‘Next year.